Told Iran, Israel to de-escalate conflict: Jaishankar

 “After this we have had a follow up conversation...between our Embassy and Iranian authorities.
 As of now, I am getting some reports but for me until I get a report from my embassy and that too once they meet the sailors personally, that is when I will be satisfied,” he said and added that these people were in a Portuguese vessel when Iranian forces took control of the ship.

-Highlights - Maritime trade roiled About 15% of global maritime trade normally passes through the Red Sea, the shortest maritime route between Asia and Europe In recent months, a substantial portion of this trade has been diverted to the Cape of Good Hope Volume of trade that passed through the Suez Canal dropped by 50% year-over-year in the first two months of 2024 Volume of trade transiting around the Cape of Good Hope surged by around 74% above last year’s level, IMF PortWatch data showed India's dependence on the Red Sea is even higher.
-Around 50% of India's exports and nearly 30% of imports during the year 2022-23 passed through the Red Sea
+Maritime trade roiled About 15 per cent of global maritime trade normally passes through the Red Sea, the shortest maritime route between Asia and Europe In recent months, a substantial portion of this trade has been diverted to the Cape of Good Hope Volume of trade that passed through the Suez Canal dropped by 50 per cent year-over-year in the first two months of 2024 Volume of trade transiting around the Cape of Good Hope surged by around 74 per cent above last year’s level, IMF PortWatch data showed India's dependence on the Red Sea is even higher.
+Around 50 per cent of India's exports and nearly 30 per cent of imports during the year 2022-23 passed through the Red Sea